After configuring your site’s Writing Settings, the next step is to configure your Reading Settings.

 If you select For Each Article In A Feed Show > Summary …

-While your choice to select either of the above options comes down mostly to personal preference, keep in mind that if you choose to display the full content of your posts in your RSS feeds (by selecting the ‘Full Text’ option), other users can syndicate the entire content of your posts, including software designed to “scrape” (i.e. steal) content, and republish your posts in their entirety on their own sites.
-This is how many “spam blogs” (also called splogs) get their content.
+While your choice to select either of the above options comes down mostly to personal preference, if you choose to display the full content of your posts in your RSS feeds (by selecting the ‘Full Text’ option), other users can syndicate the entire content of your articles, including software designed to “scrape” (i.e. steal) content, and republish your posts in their entirety.
+This is how “spam blogs” (also called splogs) get content.

-Unless you have a specific reason to syndicate your posts in their entirety, therefore, you may want to consider selecting the “Summary” option instead of “Full Text” until you learn how to configure your WordPress RSS feeds to credit you as the original author.
-This will automatically create an attribution to every post you publish and post a link back to your site from external sites that syndicate (or even scrape) your content.
+Unless you have a specific reason to syndicate your posts in their entirety, therefore, consider selecting the “Summary” option instead of “Full Text” until you learn how to configure your WordPress RSS feeds to credit you as the original author.
+This will then automatically create an attribution to every post you publish and post a link back to your site from external sites that syndicate (or even scrape) your content.

 To better understand this, take a look at the screenshots below.

 Here is what entries in a default WordPress RSS feed look like …

 Here is the same RSS feed with post attributions added …

 (WordPress RSS feeds with post attributions)

 To learn how to set up RSS feeds with attribution links, see the tutorial below:

 The WordPress Reading Settings section also lets you configure settings aimed at discouraging search engines from indexing your site …

 Typically, you will want search engines to find your site and index your pages, so you would leave the Discourage search engines from indexing this site box unchecked.